Sounders stay unbeaten at home, knocking off defending MLS champs

 “I should’ve scored at least one in the first half and at halftime I was pissed at myself,” said Shipp, who had six attempts in the match, two on-target.
 “I told myself that next chance I got, I was going to score.
 Luckily I got another chance to redeem myself a little bit (and) it got the team a win.”

 Seattle and Atlanta were deadlocked in two previous meetings.
-Although evenly matched Sunday, the United entered the game at CenturyLink worn from a U.S. Open Cup win against Saint Louis FC on Wednesday and didn’t have midfielder Jeff Larentowicz due to a red card.
+Although evenly matched Sunday, the United entered the game at CenturyLink worn down from a U.S. Open Cup victory against Saint Louis FC on Wednesday and didn’t have midfielder Jeff Larentowicz due to a red card.

 The Sounders were without Víctor Rodríguez (left hamstring) and midfielder Joevin Jones (paternity leave).